About Zac

 “An Army of One”

-After leaving the University of Kansas, Zac’s play “An Army of One” was selected for a full production in a joint effort between the KU Theater Department and English Alternative Theater.
+After leaving the University of Kansas, my play “An Army of One” was selected for a full production in a joint effort between the KU Theater Department and English Alternative Theater.
 The production was a participating entry in the Kennedy Center American College Theater Festival, and was selected to travel to Fargo, ND to participate in the Region V festival in 2006.
 The play itself was also among the top 16 scripts in the nation selected for various writing awards as part of the K.C.A.C.T.F writing competitions.
-Unfortunately the production, and the script, were not selected to compete in the final rounds at the national level.
-For more information on this production, pictures, and details about the show, please visit the production website at: http://aaoo.zacoryboatright.com
+The play was ultimately a finalist for the David Mark Cohen National Play Writing Award.
+For more information on this production, pictures, and details about the show, please click here.